Anees-baig/AUTOMATION-OF-EMPLOYEE-PERFORMANCE-ANALYSIS/README.md

 To run the website, run the following command on your terminal (django should be installed on your laptop/computer) : python3 manage.py runserver

 GUIDE:- DR A RAVI

-STUDENTS : ANEES AHAMED BAIG
+STUDENT : ANEES AHAMED BAIG